migtools/volume-snapshot-mover/docs/developer.md

-# Develop and Test Data Mover Controller
+# Develop and Test VolumeSnapshotMover Controller

-## Data Mover Backup
+## VolumeSnapshotMover Backup

-- To use the data move backup controller, you will first need a volumeSnapshot.
+- To use the volumesnapshotmover backup controller, you will first need a volumeSnapshot.
 This can be achieved by using the Velero CSI plugin during backup of the stateful application.

 - Install OADP Operator